OluyiJustina/Lita-Capstone-Project-/README.md

 ### Project title: Retail Stores Sales Analysis

 #### Project Objectives
 This project aims to generate insights into the sales performance of a retail store for 2023 to Q3 of 2024.
-By conducting a comprehensive analysis of sales data recieved - to identify monthly sales trends, regional performance,top selling products as well as  challenges the store might be facing.
-Also to help make  inform data-driven decisions that could help optimize sales performance, improve customer experience, and increase revenue.
+This is achievable through a comprehensive analysis of sales data recieved - to identify
+1. monthly sales trends,
+2. regional performance,
+3. top selling products
+4. identify areas of improvement in sales processes and customer experience.

 ### Scope:

-#### Analyze sales data from:
-Q1 2023 - Q3 2024
+This project will focus on Analysing sales data from Q1 2023  to Q3 2024.
+Covering:
 #### Focus on store locations:
 - Nouth,
 - East,